unified-doc/unified-doc/readme.md

 - [Development](#development)

 ## Intro
 Vast amounts of human knowledge is stored digitally in different document formats.
-It is cheap to create, store, render, and manage content within the same document format, but much harder to perform the same operations for content across different document formats.
-Some form of [unified][unified] bridge is required to significantly lower the friction for working across document formats, and subsequently improve aquisition and sharing of human knowledge.
+It is cheap to create, store, render, and manage content for the same document format, but much harder to perform the same operations for content across different formats.
+Some form of [unified][unified] bridge is required to significantly lower the friction when working across different formats, resulting in improved sharing of human knowledge.

-Instead of implementing custom programs per content type to parse/render/search/annotate/export content, `unified-doc` implements a set of unified document APIs for supported content types.
-This allows extension of existing APIs to newly introduced content types, and for supported content types to benefit from new API methods.
+Instead of implementing custom programs per format to parse/render/search/annotate/export content, `unified-doc` implements a set of unified document APIs for supported content types.
+This allows extension of existing APIs to newly introduced content types, and for supported content types to benefit from future API methods.

 With `unified-doc`, we can easily
 - compile and render any content to HTML.